How Do I Hire a Cruise Ship Injury Lawyer If I Live in Another State?

 Why Out-of-State Representation Works in Cruise Ship Injury Cases

-Most cruise ship negligence, accident, and injury cases do not get filed where the injured passenger lives.
-Instead, cruise lines—Carnival, Royal Caribbean, Norwegian, MSC, Disney, and others—require lawsuits to be filed in a specific federal court, most commonly:
+Cruise ship negligence, accident, and injury cases do not get filed where the injured passenger lives.
+Instead, cruise lines—Carnival Cruise Line, Royal Caribbean Cruise Line, Norwegian Cruise Line, MSC Cruises, Princess Cruises, Celebrity Cruises, Regent Seven Seas Cruises, Cunard Line, and others—require lawsuits to be filed in a specific federal court, most commonly:

 The U.S. District Court for the Southern District of Florida (Miami).